taonado/opentensor-bits/bits/BIT-0005-Start-Call.md

 ## Abstract

 Introduce a "Start Call" function to all new subnets and change the default registration toggle to `False`.
-Once a new subnet is registered, UID registrations would be disabled by default and subnet epoch/emissions do not start (pool locked, inflation paused) until the Subnet Owner executes both the start call function (which unlocks the pool, starts inflation, and enables registrations).
+Once a new subnet is registered, UID registrations would be disabled by default and subnet epoch/emissions do not start (pool locked, inflation paused) until the Subnet Owner executes both the start call function (which unlocks the pool, starts inflation, and - optionally - enables registrations).

 ## Motivation